Autodesk/sydevs/index.md

 ## Example

-Below is an example of an SyDEVS atomic node declaration written in C++.
+Here's an example of a SyDEVS atomic node declared in C++.
 Observe that the four types of ports and four types of event handlers match the atomic node diagram above.
 The code is taken from the [queueing](https://github.com/Autodesk/sydevs/tree/master/src/example/demo/queueing) demonstration project, which features an example of each of the four main types of nodes.

 ```cpp
 /**